Automatic Lazy Rendering

 Technical notes

-• The data collected by the script is stored in the wpr_lazy_render_content table.
+• The data collected by this feature is stored in the wpr_lazy_render_content table.

 • The HTML elements will be processed when their depth is maximum 3 starting from the body element.